nusra-th/Twitter-Sentiment-Analysis/README.md

 Twitter Sentiment Analysis :
-                      This project performs sentiment analysis on Twitter (X) data using Natural Language Processing (NLP) techniques.
-                      It classifies tweets into sentiments such as Positive, Negative, or Neutral using machine learning / deep learning models.
-Project Overview :
-              --> Collects and preprocesses tweet text
-              --> Applies NLP techniques like:
-              --> Lowercasing
-              --> Tokenization
-              --> Stopword removal
-              --> Trains a sentiment classification model
-              --> Predicts sentiment for new tweets Technologies Used :
-              --> Python
-              --> Jupyter Notebook
-              --> NLP (Natural Language Processing)
-              --> Machine Learning / Deep Learning
-              --> Libraries:
-                         1. NumPy
-                         2. Pandas
-                         3. Scikit-learn
-                         4. TensorFlow / Keras (if used)
-                         5. NLTK / SpaCy (if used)
+This project focuses on performing sentiment analysis on Twitter (X) data using Natural Language Processing (NLP) techniques.
+It is designed to classify tweets into sentiment categories such as Positive, Negative, or Neutral by applying machine learning or deep learning models.
+The project involves collecting and preprocessing tweet text, including steps such as lowercasing, tokenization, and stopword removal, to prepare the data for analysis.
+A sentiment classification model is then trained on the processed data and used to predict the sentiment of new, unseen tweets.
+The implementation is carried out using Python in a Jupyter Notebook environment and leverages NLP and machine learning concepts.
+Key libraries used in this project include NumPy, Pandas, Scikit-learn, and optionally TensorFlow/Keras for deep learning models, as well as NLTK or SpaCy for natural language processing tasks.